-Neither the investment manager (Legal and General) nor any of its related companies would act as counterparty.
+Neither the investment manager nor any of its related companies would act as counterparty in a deal they traded.
 As part of the manager's credit and counterparty risk framework, the creditworthiness of all counterparties is reviewed on a regular basis.